Finding the 'right' business broker to sell a business is almost impossible*

 Further complications

 Most of the best firms that handle the sale of businesses - the M&A advisory firms, the boutique investment banks, the corporate finance firms etc - don't advertise, so they are difficult to find.
+(These firms sell larger business and that's a different game so read and our Comprehensive Guide To Selling Larger Businesses is here.)

 It's not surprising therefore that many business owners end up with the likes of Knightsbridge Business Sales (KBS), Intelligent Business Transfer, Turner Butler, RTA, BCMS, National Business Sales ...or pile 'em high and sell 'em cheap generalists.